howler118/milestone-project-one/README.md

 ## Code Validation

-Initially I wanted to make sure that all syntax used was valid on my three html sheets and CSS style sheet so used the [W3C Markup Validator](https://validator.w3.org/#validate_by_input) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) respectively.
+Initially I wanted to make sure that all syntax used was valid on my website so used the [W3C Markup Validator](https://validator.w3.org/#validate_by_input) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) respectively.

 #### Upon checking my CSS file got three errors: